xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

     caption: "Xin Zhao and Xiangrong Cai (1958)"
 ---

-*This article is a translation of the first part of a manuscript left by my grandfather Xiangrong Cai on August 9, 1984.
+*This article is a translation of the first part of a manuscript left by my grandfather Xiangrong Cai on August 9, 1984.*
-Some characters in the manuscript that could not be identified are marked with an asterisk (\*) in the Chinese version of this post.
-Here I just try to make the best guess
-I can.*

 ---